inasafe/inasafe-django/README-dev.md

-# Setup pycharm to work with a remove docker development environment
+# Setup pycharm to work with a remote docker development environment

 ## Build your dev docker image